Statistical cooperation - introduction

 Why do we need official statistics nationally, within the EU and internationally?

 Statistics have gained ground as one of the instruments capable of providing an image of the world in both its static and dynamic forms, in other words, how the world is now (or at least in the recent past) and how it has developed over time.
 As more and more statistics become available, their use becomes more widespread, especially in decision-making processes; this demand for official statistics continues to increase.

 Official statistics are more than just a series of numbers: they provide strong evidence to policymakers (when taking and assessing policy decisions); they guide operational decisions in both the public and the private sector; and they underpin public debate within societies.
 Apart from their role in identifying needs, supporting the formulation of objectives and orientation of policies, official statistics also enable progress towards agreed goals to be monitored and measured.
-Thus, official statistics are key components of governance nationally (for instance, monitoring economic performance), within the EU (for example, the Europe 2020 strategy), and globally (for example, concerning climate change, education for all or the 2030 agenda for sustainable development), as well as providing information to the public.
+Thus, official statistics are key components of governance nationally (for instance, monitoring economic performance), within the EU (for example the European Green Deal), and globally (for example, concerning climate change, education for all or the 2030 agenda for sustainable development), as well as providing information to the public.

 In all countries, more and better quality statistics help:

 - issues to be identified, such as regional inequalities in income and wealth;

 - policies to be designed or refined, such as economic policy and employment policy;

 - forecasts to be made, for example, concerning the sustainability or not of public debt;

 - recent or current policies to be measured, for example, whether an increase in healthcare expenditure has an impact on the infant mortality rate.